 The #YEGWiB project was created by Blue Knox, with the help of Emerson Csorba and full organizing and advisory committees, who were quietly resilient behind-the-scenes.
-In this article by Blue Knox, she outlines inspiration and celebration being the drive behind this endeavor.
+In an article by Blue Knox (that is unfortunately no longer available), she outlined inspiration and celebration being the drive behind this endeavour.
 With mentors of their own, Blue and Emerson discussed what makes Edmonton’s business community unique and what it was missing.

-In what was described as tough to narrow down to 100, in a recent appearance on Breakfast Television, Edmonton proves its eclecticism by celebrating business women in industries from retail, communications, technology, infrastructure and development, to shop owners, restauranteurs, not-for-profit organizers, and so, so much more.
+In what was described as tough to narrow down to 100, in an appearance on Breakfast Television (that is also no longer available), Edmonton proves its eclecticism by celebrating business women in industries from retail, communications, technology, infrastructure and development, to shop owners, restaurateurs, not-for-profit organizers, and so, so much more.

 Edmonton’s Mayor, Don Iveson, also posted a congratulations message to those recognized this year; “Initiatives like this celebrate the role that women play in our daily lives and expand the conventional definition of an entrepreneur — taking risks, thinking leading edge and stretching the norm.
 We are fortunate to have women of such calibre occupy high-profile leadership positions in Edmonton.”